Hounderd/spt-fika-autoupdater/README.md

 The pre-built .exe from the releases page will more than likely show up as a virus in windows defender.
 This is because its compiling a python script that uses functions like copying files, changing directories and other functions that viruses also mimic.
 This is why i included the code as open-source, and the ability to build your own executable from source.
 We can see that the source is not malicious, and if you dont trust a pre-built exe, you can build it yourself.

 I believe the PAID version of the nuitka compiler has options to make it so the exe doesnt show up as a virus, but this is a free project that im not making any money off of so im not paying money to compile.

+## Hosting Your Own manifest.json

+coming soon:tm:

+## Contributing

+I started this project just to make it easier for my friends and I to update their clients for SPT and Fika.
+I still have alot of ideas for this project that I will be adding, but anyone is free to fork the codebase for their own needs.
+If you find any issues, please submit an issue under the github project page.
+If you would like to contribute feel free to submit a PR and i will review it :)

+LETS MAKE TARKOV GREAT AGAIN!